Home/Who We Serve/Educational Institutions

 Students Come Forward

-When students trust that they will be heard — not interrogated — they disclose more fully.
+When students trust that they will be heard, not interrogated, they disclose more fully.
 Rapport-first technique produces complete accounts that lead to more accurate findings.

 Findings Survive Appeal